nikokara51/wedding-invitation-app/README.md

 ## Deploy
 Build the Docker image, push to a registry, then apply the k8s manifests.
 Store secrets in Kubernetes secrets.

+Docker Image Build:
+docker build -t wedding-invite-app . docker run -p 8000:8000 wedding-invite-app

+If it is working then
+docker login

+docker tag wedding-invite-app nikos123/wedding-invite-app:latest docker push nikos123/wedding-invite-app:latest

+Pull the image anywhere:
+docker pull nikos123/wedding-invite-app:latest
+docker run -p 8000:8000 nikos123/wedding-invite-app:latest

+For k8s, run

+kubectl apply -k k8s/overlays/

+if the pod is deployed, then run

+minikube service wedding-invite-service --url

+For ingress and minikube:

+check if ingress is enabled:
+minikube addons list

+If not enable it:
+minikube addons enable ingress

+then run:
+minikube tunnel

+and access the http:localhost to go to the site